Mortgage Basics

 British Columbia Mortgage Brokers

-The BC Financial Services Authority (BCFSA) licenses mortgage brokers in British Columbia.
-The Mortgage Brokers Act also requires private mortgage lenders who lend more than 10 mortgages a year to be licensed as a mortgage broker.
+The BC Financial Services Authority (BCFSA) oversees and regulates licensed mortgage brokers in British Columbia.
+The Mortgage Brokers Act also requires companies, partnerships, and sole proprietors to be registered as mortgage brokers to engage in mortgage broker activity.

 Alberta Mortgage Brokers

-The Real Estate Council of Alberta (RECA) is the governing body for the real estate industry in Alberta, where anyone who solicits individuals to borrow or lend money secured by a mortgage, or negotiates a mortgage on behalf of another person, must hold a licence with RECA.
+The Real Estate Council of Alberta (RECA) is the independent governing body that regulates real estate licensing in Alberta.
+Anyone who solicits individuals to borrow or lend money secured by a mortgage or negotiates a mortgage on behalf of another person must hold a licence with RECA.

 Saskatchewan Mortgage Brokers

-The Financial and Consumer Affairs Authority of Saskatchewan regulates mortgage brokers and mortgage associates in Saskatchewan.
-Applicants need to meet both educational and experience requirements in order to become licensed.
+The Financial and Consumer Affairs Authority of Saskatchewan (FCAA) regulates mortgage brokers and mortgage associates in Saskatchewan.
+Applicants need to meet both educational and experience requirements to become licensed.

 Manitoba Mortgage Brokers

-The Manitoba Financial Services Agency (MFSA) is a Special Operating Agency of the Province of Manitoba that administers and enforces legislation for the province’s securities and insurance sectors, real estate and mortgage brokers, credit unions, caisses populaires, co-operatives, and trust and loan companies.
-The Agency is comprised of The Manitoba Securities Commission (MSC) and Financial Institutions Regulation Branch (FIRB).
+The Manitoba Financial Services Agency (MFSA) is a Special Operating Agency of the Province of Manitoba that administers and enforces legislation for the province’s securities and insurance sectors, real estate and mortgage brokers, credit unions, co-operatives, and trust and loan companies.
+The Agency comprises of The Manitoba Securities Commission (MSC) and Financial Institutions Regulation Branch (FIRB).

 Ontario Mortgage Brokers

-The Financial Services Regulatory Authority of Ontario (FSRA) regulates mortgage brokers and agents in Ontario.
-A FSRA licence is mandatory for mortgage brokers operating in Ontario.
-Their licensed name and licence number must be displayed on all marketing materials and advertisements.
-Private mortgage lenders don’t need to be licensed, but they can’t advertise to the public.
-Licensed mortgage brokers can advertise on their behalf.
+The Financial Services Regulatory Authority of Ontario (FSRA) is an independent regulatory agency that regulates mortgage brokers and agents in Ontario.
+An FSRA licence is mandatory for mortgage brokers operating in Ontario.

 Quebec Mortgage Brokers